 Providing pets are domestic, family friendly and remain on a leash at all times then yes!
 Please ensure you remain in control, clear up after them and don't leave the festival site.

 I can longer attend.
-Is it possible to refund my ticket?
+Is it possible to refund or transfer my ticket?

 Here at Say Yes More we prefer slow travel but if you do need to come by car then there will be parking for up to 150 cars.